ValentinC14/Projet-EDF/README.md

 Thus, a station is considered reliable if it is located less than 70km from its reference station (its synop) and at an altitude difference of less than 400m.

+I also made some graphical displays on Streamlit where an extract of the code is available [here]("https://github.com/valentincthrn/projet-edf/blob/main/Viz-EDF.py").

 <a name="s4"></a>
 ## Step 4 : Machine Learning